 In characteristic $p=0$ one computes $q \otimes \R$ by directly embedding it into singular cohomology.
 Our strategy should be thought as a way of circumventing the impossibility (when $p>0$) of embedding $q \otimes \R$ in some Weil cohomology by instead embedding all the other completions of $q$ in Weil cohomologies.

 \

 In order to deduce the full signature from the information modulo $8$ one needs to be sure that the rank of $q$ is small.
-Hence, one cannot apply this strategy to the whole space of algebraic cycles but rather one first decomposes it into smaller quadratic spaces and then computes $q \otimes \Q_\ell$ for each of the quadratic subspaces.
+Hence, one cannot apply this strategy to the whole space of algebraic cycles but rather one first decomposes it into smaller quadratic subspaces and then computes $q \otimes \Q_\ell$ for each of those.

 To do so, one first reduces the question to varieties defined over a finite field (this is a classical specialization argument) where abelian varieties are known to always admit complex multiplication \cite{Tate}.
-Then one uses complex multiplication to decompose the space of algebraic cycles into smaller quadratic spaces.
+Then one uses complex multiplication to decompose the space of algebraic cycles into smaller quadratic subspaces.
 Finally, it turns out that when the abelian variety has dimension four then the subspaces constructed are of rank two (at least those where the problem is not trivial).

 \